-North Shore Synagogue offers beautiful, moving High Holy Day services led by our rabbi and cantor with inspiring music from our incredible choir, comprised of both congregants and professional singers.
+North Shore Synagogue offers beautiful, moving High Holy Day services led by our rabbi and cantor with inspiring music from our incredible choir.
 High Holy Day services at North Shore Synagogue provide a spiritual journey that transforms us on both a communal and individual level.

 Special Note for High Holy Days 2022

 We were pleased to be one of the only Reform congregations to offer safe, in-person High Holy Day services in 2020 in addition to virtual services.

 Second Day Rosh Hashanah services will be held outdoors in Theodore Roosevelt Park in Oyster Bay.
 We invite the entire community to join us – no tickets are required!

-Tickets are required for Erev Rosh Hashanah, Rosh Hashanah morning services (early and late), Erev Yom Kippur (Kol Nidre) and Yom Kippur morning services.
+Tickets are required for Erev Rosh Hashanah, Rosh Hashanah morning services, Erev Yom Kippur (Kol Nidre) and Yom Kippur morning services.
 Please note that for these services that require tickets, you will need tickets to attend virtually.

 The cost of High Holy Day tickets may be applied to the cost of membership if you join by December of the same year and the full year’s dues are paid for that membership.
 We offer special incentives for new members, seniors and young families.

 About the High Holiday Days